-- On this tour, you meet a local greengrocer, cheesemonger, butcher, and fishmonger, and other family-owned businesses that sell their own Cretan-only products.
+- On this tour, you meet local shopowners and other family-owned businesses that sell their own Cretan-only products.

-- Visit one of the last remaining Chania workshops with traditional handmade Cretan knives and hear stories about this tradition by the knife maker.
+- Visit one of the last remaining Chania workshops with traditional handmade Cretan knives and hear stories about this tradition from the knife maker.

 Since the Neolithic period when the first city’s settlement was founded a stone’s throw away from the Venetian harbour, Chania has had an extended history recorded with empires such as Romans, Byzantines, Arabs, Venetians, Ottomans, and Germans trying to conquer its land.
 Its strategic geographical position was the reason why Cretans have always had to fight for freedom and independence, being proud of their ancestor’s land.
 However, this turbulent past has transformed Chania into a city with an entrancing story!